© Gilad Fogel

 He fucking *loved* his job.

-Sensing a presence, she glanced to one side and noticed a middle-aged woman looking at her.
-Elin didn’t know her.
+Sensing a presence, Elin glanced to one side and noticed a middle-aged woman observing her.
 She was one of the fifty or so friends and relatives attending.
-The woman must have been watching her for a while.
-She gave Elin a concerned tilt of the head with that brief twitch of the lips that somehow contrived to be a kindly smile.
+Elin didn’t recognise her.
+The woman gave Elin a concerned tilt of the head with that brief twitch of the lips some people do that somehow contrives to be a kindly smile.

 Elin tracked Louis’ every stroke.
 He looked so different today.
 There was something about the eyes.
-It was pain, of course, but it was like nothing she had ever seen on him.
+It was pain, of course, but it was like nothing she’d ever seen on him.
 His eyebrows, his forehead, the muscles of his face: all were misshapen.
 And yet, all worked in concert to contort his face into a mix of anguish and disbelief.
 Perhaps those who didn’t know him well saw Louis.
-But Elin could see little of the Louis she knew.
+But Elin could see little of the brother she knew.

-Jay looked down at her, but she kept her eyes on Louis.
+The big man looked down at her, while she kept her eyes on Louis.

 ‘What … why?’